opendatacube/datacube-k8s-eks/odc_eks/README.md

 The module provisions the following resources:

+- Creates AWS EKS cluster in a VPC with subnets
-- Creates VPC resources using [terraform-aws-vpc](https://github.com/terraform-aws-modules/terraform-aws-vpc) module.
+- (Optionally) Creates VPC resources using [terraform-aws-vpc](https://github.com/terraform-aws-modules/terraform-aws-vpc) module with the default configuration and internet facing resources, _or_
-- Creates AWS EKS cluster
+- (Optionally) Use a supplied VPC and subnets configured and _tagged_ as required by AWS EKS - see [VPC considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) and the requirements on subnet tagging for the [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)

 ### Module Extensions(Optional Components)
 - Setup a AWS CloudFront Distribution to support Open Data Cube web services
 - Setup AWS WAF for web application security for web application.
 - Issue a domain certificate using AWS Certificate Manager.
 It uses Route53 to validate certificate.

 ### WAF Important Consideration
 - If you are using WAF for `jupyterhub` setup, make sure to enable `waf_enable_url_whitelist_string_match_set` - string match filter for allow users to compose and save jupyterhub `notebooks` that contains rich HTML contents.
 - Pass additional settings to support WAF for jupyterhub -
 ```hcl-terraform
   waf_enable_url_whitelist_string_match_set = true
   waf_url_whitelist_uri_prefix              = "/user"